If your child is using an iPad, then you may not want them to access certain websites, play certain games, or interact with certain social media.

 Step 4: Touch the Enable Restrictions button at the top of the screen.

 Step 5: Choose a passcode, then enter it.

 Step 6: Re-enter the passcode to confirm it.

-If you and your family do a lot of Netflix, Hulu Plus or Amazon Instant streaming, then a Roku is an easy and affordable way to watch that content on your TV.
-Check out the Roku 1 to find out more about this terrific line of products.
+If you and your family do a lot of Netflix, Hulu Plus, or Amazon Instant streaming, then a Roku is an easy and affordable way to watch that content on your TV.
+You can check out the Roku product line on Amazon.

 Do you need to delete a song from your iPhone 5?
 It can be an easy way to free up a little extra space for another app.

 Matthew Burleigh has been writing tech tutorials since 2008.
 His writing has appeared on dozens of different websites and been read over 50 million times.

 After receiving his Bachelor’s and Master’s degrees in Computer Science he spent several years working in IT management for small businesses.
 However, he now works full time writing content online and creating websites.